 My 2004 Fender Showmaster QMT HH

 This guitar rocks!
 I played one in the music store bought one (see the other page), then sold it, then regretted it.
 Lesson learned: If you find your perfect guitar, buy it and change the pickups.
 Don't depend upon keeping it stock to sell it: that's a pipe dream for anything other than the very desirable guitars.
-So I bought this one and put the Jazz neck (reverse polarity and wound by MJ herself at Seymour Duncan) and the Full Shred Trembucker, both from Seymour Duncan, my favorite electric guitar pickups company.
+So I bought this one in 2013.
+I bought a Seymour Duncan Jazz neck (reverse wound, reverse polarity, wound by MJ herself at Seymour Duncan) and the Full Shred Trembucker, both from Seymour Duncan, my favorite electric guitar pickups company.

 You see, I read a really old review of the Full Shred on some random music store on the internet from like 2004, some church guitarist who said that the Full Shred was amazing in worship.
 At the time I didn't believe it, but the memory of that review stuck in my mind.
 So then I decided to buy one and I've been incredibly happy with it!